luigifreda/pyslam/docs/system_overview.md

 ## C++ Core for Sparse SLAM

 The system provides a modular **sparse-SLAM core**, implemented in **both Python and C++** (with custom pybind11 bindings), allowing users to switch between high-performance/speed and high-flexibility modes.
-The C++ core reimplements the sparse SLAM initially implemented in Python, exposing core SLAM classes (frames, keyframes, map points, maps, cameras, optimizers, tracking, and local mapping) to Python via pybind11.
+The C++ core reimplements the sparse SLAM originally implemented in Python, exposing core SLAM classes (frames, keyframes, map points, maps, cameras, optimizers, tracking, and local mapping) to Python via pybind11.

 The C++ implementation follows a streamlined design where all core data resides in C++, with Python serving as an interface layer.
 C++ classes mirror their Python counterparts, maintaining identical interfaces and data field names.
 The bindings support zero-copy data exchange (e.g., descriptors) and safe memory ownership across the Python/C++ boundary, leveraging automatic zero-copy sharing of NumPy array memory with C++ when possible.
 To enable the C++ sparse-SLAM core, set `USE_CPP_CORE = True` in `pyslam/config_parameters.py`.